x13a/Silence/README.md

 - allow numbers that you have called
 - allow numbers with toll-free codes (ex: 800)
 - allow a third call from the same number within five minutes (cache constraint)
-- allow temporary numbers from incoming text messages
+- allow temporary mobile numbers from incoming text messages

 Icons made by [Freepik](https://www.freepik.com) from [Flaticon](https://www.flaticon.com).